 Name Grade/subject

 School

 Date submitted

-Please indicate your concern (for example, capacity of teaching facilities or other concern).
-Elaborate in the space provided below.
+Please indicate your concern (for example, capacity of teaching facilities or other concern Elaborate in the space provided below.
 Please omit student names.

-sharing with Building Improvement Committee or state the action taken or your recommendation.
+- · · · · · · · · · · · · · · · · · · · sharing with Building Improvement Committee or state the action taken or your recommendation.

 Principal's signature Date

-t the above step(s) have occurred and that the with the person initiating this Class Size Alleviation
+(Principal's signature indicates that t he above step(s) have occurred and that the recommen- erson initiating this Class Size Alleviation request.)

 Teacher's signature Date

-(Teacher's signature indicates concur Date rence with the principal's recommendation.)
+rrence with the principal's recommendation.)

-Resolution: Recommendatio Recommendatio
+Resolution:Recommendation

 Reason (if necessary):